How to Save Money on Your Trip to Niue

 Before we get into how to save money when travelling in Niue, bookmark the Niue Travel Budget: How Much Does a Trip to Niue Cost? for its full budget overview, as well as The Budget & Backpacking Guide to Niue for more advice.

 1. Pay with Cash (and a New Zealand Debit Card if You Have One)

 To avoid credit card fees, which are usually 3-5% of the transaction in Niue, as well as be able to actually pay for all shops, services and tours you use, we recommend paying with cash in Niue.
-The local currency is New Zealand Dollars, which is worth bringing enough of for your whole trip – not only to avoid withdrawal fees but because cash is the most widely accepted payment method.
-If you are from New Zealand, you will also be able to pay with your New Zealand debit card in some outlets without experiencing any additional fees.
-A combination of the two can help you save heaps!
-For more currency-related advice, see the 11 Money Tips for Niue.
+The local currency is New Zealand Dollars, which is worth bringing enough of for your first few days – not only to minimise withdrawal fees but because cash allows you to pay for some tours and market vendors where card payments are not accepted.

 2. Make the Most of the Free Activities